samarthhh-19/code-screenshot/README.md

-# 🎨 Code Snippet Beautifier
+# 🎨 Code Snippet Screenshot

 A simple and elegant web app to generate beautiful images of your code snippets — perfect for sharing on social media, presentations, or your portfolio!